The Beginners Guide on How to Grow Weed at Home in 10 Easy Steps

 Managing the pH levels of the cannabis plant is beneficial in that it helps plants thrive and causes far less nutritional deficiencies.
 Proper pH levels also result in plants that grow faster and healthier, with bigger yields as the result.
 The proper pH levels also allow you to adjust pH levels that are too high or too low.

-Testing the pH level of your water is simple and takes less than five minutes to complete.
+Testing the pH level of your water (buy test strips) is simple and takes less than five minutes to complete.
 By testing the pH levels of the water, you can prevent many of the common problems first-time growers often experience.
 Furthermore, you’ll yield a higher-quality flower by using water with the proper pH levels.
 A pH level of 6.0 – 7.0 pH is best for soil growth, while a pH level of 5.5 – 6.5 is best for hydroponics or soil-less grows.

 A few additional tips to help maintain proper pH levels: